faenuccio-teaching/M2Lyon2425/M2Lyon2425/Lectures/Structures4_lecture.md

                 rth_field : rth_Type

 +++ In details
-* If the parent structure types have overlapping field names, then all overlapping  field names must have the **same type**.
 * The process can be iterated, yielding a structure extending several ones:

         VeryRichStructure extends Structure₁, Structure₂, Structure₃ where
             ...

+* If the parent structures have overlapping field names, then all overlapping field names must have the **same type**.
 * If the overlapping fields have different default values, then the default value from the **last** parent structure that includes the field is used.
 New default values in the child (= richer) structure take precedence over default values from the parent (= poorer) structures.